cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 # Terminology

-Terms used in this document are defined in other i-d.
+Terms used in this document are defined in {{?I-D.nakajima-crypto-asset-terminology}}

 # Basic description of a model online system of a crypto assets custodian